-.:/home/phys210t/bin:/home/phys210/bin:/opt/maple16/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:
+'''

+.:/home/phys210t/bin:/home/phys210/bin:/usr/local/bin:/usr/bin:/usr/games: ...

+'''

-Note that the directories in the path are separated by a colon (:) and no whitespace and that the . in the output indicates that the working directory is in your path.
-The order in which path-components appear in the path (first . (dot), then /home/phys210/bin, then /home/phys210/bin, etc.) is important.
+Note that the directories in the path are separated by a colon (:) and no whitespace and that the in the output indicates that the working directory is in your path.
+The order in which path-components appear in the path (first . (dot), then /home/phys210t/bin, then /home/phys210/bin, etc.) is important.
 When you invoke a command without using an absolute pathname as in the system looks in each directory in your path---and in the specified order---until it finds a file with the appropriate name.
 If no such file is found, an error message is printed: